mars0i/forage/doc/toroidal/Toroidal.md

 ==
 Marshall Abrams

-**These are algorithms that implement a toroidal environment, i.e. one with periodic boundary conditions.**
+**These are algorithms that help to implement a toroidal environment, i.e.  one with periodic boundary conditions, for paths composed of line segments.**  This code is primarily oriented toward *display* of paths, but could be used in modeling, i.e. prior to display, with some additional steps.

 Not every function is discussed here--only the ones whose operation seems less obvious to me.